DomiKamu/OhmerPrems/README.md

 Free version: Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments, from 44.1kHz up to 192kHz engine's samplerates.

-Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**, from 44.1kHz up to 192kHz engine's samplerates.
+Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 drum kits!**, from 44.1kHz up to 192kHz engine's samplerates.

-KordZ module remains unfinished.
-Presentation coming later...
+Finally, the _KordZ_ module remains unfinished.
+Concise presentation coming later...

 ----

-## Free version
+## Free version<a name="freevsfull"></a>

-Free *OhmerPrems* plugin is available to everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page from this GitHub repository (for **manual** installation and updates, by download/copy the **.vcvplugin** package file), but also from VCV Library for lastest stable release, for automatic installation / updates.
+Unlike by VCV Store where you'll must buy to test, at least free/trial *OhmerPrems* plugin is available to everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page from this GitHub repository (for **manual** installation and updates, by download/copy the **.vcvplugin** package file).
+Also, lastest stable plugin release is available from VCV Library, for assisted installation or update.

-Without a personal license keyfile, some modules (FranKe, FroeZe / FroeZe-X / FroeZe-SX, and QuadPercs) work as "free" limited trial (features limitations), instead of full version (see below).
+Without a personal license keyfile, some modules (FranKe, FroeZe / FroeZe-X / FroeZe-SX, and QuadPercs) work as "Free/Trial" with features limitations, instead of full version (see below).

 ----